augustritchie/xplot.py/README.md

 # Python plotter for xplot (.xpl) files

+## xplot_plotly_combo.ipynb
+I've simply adjusted what was written in https://github.com/tohojo/xplot.py into a plotly syntax instead of matplotlib and made it a jupyter notebook.
+I've likely done this very poorly, but it seems to work...

+## xplot.py (Original)
 This is a basic implementation of (a subset of) the xplot .xpl format using matplotlib.
 It is specifically targeted at drawing TCPTrace time sequence graphs.